browngraphicslab/TicTacToe/README.md

 Hello!
 These files are here to offer you a couple different resources.
 The directory ./src/client/solution contains two different well-commented solution files to give you a complete walkthrough of one implementation of Tic Tac Toe.
 However, if you want to try it out on your own first, edit any and all of the files in ./src/client/stencil (with outlines, imports and some function signatures already in place) to write your own implementation!

+ # Run the solutions:
-Run the solutions: run 'npm run make' in the command line from the root folder of the project and go to http://localhost:1050/tic-tac-toe for the standard solution, or http://localhost:1050/tic-tac-toe/stateful for the slightly more complex version that talks to the server to store information across page refreshes.
+Run 'npm run make' in the command line from the root folder of the project and go to http://localhost:1050/tic-tac-toe for the standard solution, or http://localhost:1050/tic-tac-toe/stateful for the slightly more complex version that talks to the server to store information across page refreshes.

-Run your implementation: run 'npm run make' in the command line from the root folder of the project and go to http://localhost:1050/tic-tac-toe/stateful.
+# Run your implementation:
+run 'npm run make' in the command line from the root folder of the project and go to http://localhost:1050/tic-tac-toe/stateful.

 Once you're super familiar with those, you can consider exploring the rest of the code base.
 Note that a lot of the configuration